Our progress toward 100 percent renewable energy.

 100% clean, renewable energy, sourced primarily from wind power.

-Our experiences in Maiden, Prineville and Newark will help ensure that our next data centre, which will be located in Reno, Nevada in the US, will live up to the same high standards for environmental responsibility.
-In Reno, we will take advantage of Nevada’s excellent natural solar radiation and geothermal resources to completely meet the energy needs of our data centre.
+Our experiences in Maiden, Prineville, and Newark will help ensure that our next data center, to be located in Reno, Nevada, will live up to the same high standards for environmental responsibility.
+In Reno, we will take advantage of Nevada’s excellent natural solar radiation and geothermal resources to completely meet the energy needs of our data center.

 Reno Energy Sources

-100% renewable energy, generated by onsite solar array and geothermal souces.
+100% renewable energy, generated by onsite solar array and geothermal.

 Our commitment to renewable energy.

 Renewable energy throughout Apple.

 Data centers are just part of the renewable energy story at Apple.
 We’re investing in plans to achieve net zero throughout Apple — using 100 percent renewable energy and generating zero emissions at all of our facilities around the world.
 At our headquarters in Cupertino, for example, we’ve rolled out a biogas-powered fuel cell and built rooftop solar photovoltaic systems at two building sites.
 We’ve also cut energy use by over 30 percent at a time when occupancy increased by more than 12 percent.
 As a result of all our work, we’ve increased the proportion of renewable energy used throughout Apple from 35 percent in 2010 to 75 percent at the end of 2012.